MertCokelek/360-degree-SSSL/README.md

 # 360-degree-SSSL
 This repository is the official implementation of the MVA2021 paper: [Leveraging Frequency Based Salient Spatial Sound Localization to Improve 360◦ Video Saliency Prediction](https://fermatslibrary.com/p/fd105fae).

-## Note: The repository is not complete, it will be updated soon.

 ## Dependencies
 1. **GNU Octave-5.2.0**
 3. **Python 3.6 (see `requirements.txt` for required packages.)**